-Ask

-Your Teacher
+Ask Your Teacher

-• What is the best way for me to communicate with the school regarding anything that I need to share with you?
-Is there a phone list available?

-- Do you view your behavior plan as punitive or restorative?
+- What are the discipline policies that I, as a parent, need to be aware of and enforce at home? - What is the best way for me to communicate with the school regarding anything that I need to share with you?
+Is there a phone list available? - Do you view your behavior plan as punitive or restorative?
 Are suspensions a last resort? - If my child is suspended, is there an independent appeal process?
 What does the appeals process entail?

-QUICKSHEET THINGS TO KNOW
+THINGS TO KNOW